 If you are installing a new feature, ensure that you have the software required to support the new feature and that you determine if there are any existing prerequisites.
-To do this, use the IBM Prerequisite Web site at http://www-912.ibm.com/e_dir/eServerPrereq.nsf
+To do this, use the IBM Prerequisite

 If you are installing the operating system at this time, install the adapter before you install the operating system.
-See "Installing the adapter" on page 51 for instructions.
+See "Installing the adapter" on page 59 for instructions.